Towards an understanding of ramified extensions of structured ring spectra: Abstract

 \section{Abstract}

+We propose topological Hochschild homology as a tool for measuring ramification of maps of structured ring spectra.
 We determine second order topological Hochschild homology of the $p$-local integers.
 For the tamely ramified extension of the map from the connective Adams summand to $p$-local complex topological K-theory we determine the relative topological Hochschild homology and show that it detects the tame ramification of this extension.
-We show that the complexification map from connective topological real to complex K-theory shows features of a wildly ramified extension.
-We also determine relative topological Hochschild homology for some quotient maps with commutative quotients.
+We also determine relative topological Hochschild homology for the complexification map from connective real to complex topological K-theory and for some quotient maps with commutative quotients.